emilyz18/deja-dwell/README.md

     - Chat message
     - Contact exchange
     - Interview process
+8. ❌ Enhance UI to be responsive, regardless of window size.
+Reduce unnecessary page scrolling when app contents could have a better layout

 ## Tech Usage
 - **Unit 1 - HTML, CSS, JavaScript** - These fundamental technologies were essential for building our application's interface.
 HTML provided the structure, CSS was used for styling, and JavaScript enabled interactivity.
 React utilized these technologies to create dynamic and responsive UI components, ensuring a seamless and engaging user experience.